 In 1953, twin brothers Bill and Bob Meistrell co-founded Body Glove when they designed the first practical wetsuit.
-Almost 60 years later Body Glove is one of very few family owned surf/dive brands in the world.
-It all began in a pool in Booneville, Missouri.
+It all began in a pool in Boonville, Missouri.

 In 1953 we invented the first practical wetsuit, which revolutionized surfing and diving.
 We came up with the phrase “fits like a glove” and Body Glove was born. — Bill & Bob Meistrell

 The Meistrell family packed up and moved to Manhattan Beach in 1944.
-Bill & Bob immediately fell in love with the ocean.
-They soon began surfing as balsa boards caught on and they were among the first to glass the nose of their foam-filled plywood boards.
-During their time at El Segundo High School the boys bought a dive helmet for $25—it was cheap because the previous owner died while using it...
-Marching all over the break water [while donning the helmet] opened up a whole new world for Bill and Bob.
+Bill and Bob immediately fell in love with the ocean.
+They soon began surfing as balsa boards caught on, and they were among the first to glass the nose of their foam-filled plywood boards.
+During their time at El Segundo High School, the boys bought a dive helmet for $25—it was cheap because the previous owner died while using it...
+Marching all over the breakwater, while donning the helmet, opened up a whole new world for Bill and Bob.

 Bill and Bob needed to find a way to combat California’s cold water.
 They tried everything from wartime electrically heated flyers’ suits to wool sweaters that lasted only as long as they were dry.
-Finally in 1953, they discovered an insulating material used in the back of refrigerators.
-With this “neoprene” the Meistrell brothers fashioned the first practical wetsuits.
-Their new innovation helped them buy Bev’s share of the business in 1957, and Dive N’ Surf became the home of “The Body Glove.”
+Finally, in 1953, they discovered an insulating material used in the back of refrigerators.
+With this “neoprene” the Meistrell brothers fashioned the first practical wetsuits, and Body Glove was born.